CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 ## Overview

 Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
 It's a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.
-To learn more about Azure Firewall refer: `https://docs.microsoft.com/en-us/azure/firewall`
+To learn more about Azure Firewall, refer: `https://docs.microsoft.com/en-us/azure/firewall`

 Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
 Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP).
 To learn more about Application gateway refer: `https://docs.microsoft.com/en-us/azure/application-gateway`